paritytech/substrate/srml/contract/COMPLEXITY.md

 **Note** that the complexity of executing the constructor code should be considered separately.

 **Note** that the complexity of `DetermineContractAddress` hook should be considered separately as well.
-Most probably it will use some kind of hashing over the code of the constructor and input data.
+Most likely it will use some kind of hashing over the code of the constructor and input data.
 The default `SimpleAddressDeterminator` does precisely that.

 **Note** that the constructor returns code in the owned form and it's obtained via return facilities, which should have take fee for the return value.